Firstly, what are we calling it: leg-length discrepancy or leg-length inequality?

-Well, there is no real answer, but the last research document we read used the term leg-length inequality (LLI), so we will.
+Well, there is no real clear answer.
+However, the last research document we read used the term leg-length inequality (LLI), so we will.

 Secondly, what is leg-length inequality?